Ask a doctor about a prescription for ERYTHROMYCIN PANPHARMA 1 g POWDER FOR SOLUTION FOR INFUSION

 Very rare(may affect up to 1 in 10,000 people)

-Unknown frequency(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

-Other side effects in newborns and children
+Other side effects in neonates and children

-Vomiting (non-bilious explosive vomiting) or eating problems and loss of appetite (infantile hypertrophic pyloric stenosis)
+Vomiting (non-bilious explosive vomiting) or problems eating and loss of appetite (infantile hypertrophic pyloric stenosis)

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 After reconstitution: